Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

 4. If the deployment is successful, then the application is launched on the target emulator.
 The following are snapshots of launching this OpenTK app on mobile and TV emulators:

-    Figure: OpenTK app on TV emulator:
+    Figure: OpenTK app on TV emulator
     ![OpenTKAppOnMobile](media/OpenTKAppOnMobile.png)

-    Figure: OpenTK app on TV emulator:
+    Figure: OpenTK app on TV emulator
     ![OpenTKAppOnTV](media/OpenTKAppOnTV.png)

     Visual Studio uses the Smart Development Bridge (SDB) to communicate with the target device or emulator.

     You can also deploy your OpenTK application with SDB manually:

     1. Copy the application .tpk file from the project binary path to the SDB tool path: